torvalds/linux/Documentation/virt/kvm/api.rst

 location contains the value pointed to by "old_addr".
 This is performed as an atomic cmpxchg with the length specified by the "size" parameter. "size" must be a power of two up to and including 16.
-If the exchange did not take place because the target value doesn't match the old value, the value "old_addr" points to is replaced by the target value.
+If the exchange did analt take place because the target value doesn't match the old value, the value "old_addr" points to is replaced by the target value.
 User space can tell if an exchange took place by checking if this replacement occurred.
 The cmpxchg op is permitted for the VM ioctl if